mikederksen/Docker-dev-containers/readme.md

 All containers can be accessed via ssl using the `root` user with password `Welkom@Docker01`.

 ## IDE integration
 Many IDEs support the use of containers for compiling your applications.
-Some of these IDEs are listed below
+Some of these IDEs are listed below.

 ### Rider
-*Description will be added here later*
+*Description will be added here later.*